 I've seen campaigns with a relatively high CTR that ended up not being profitable.
 I've also seen campaigns with relatively low CTR's that were profitable.

 In other words, your CTR has no bearing on your campaign's profitability.
-In general, you'll see relatively low CTRs with Google Ads because most people do not click on ads and some have ad blockers.
+In general, you'll see relatively low CTRs with Google Ads because most people do not click on ads.

 With Google Ads, since you only pay per click, it behooves you to list the price of your product or service in your Google Ad copy.
 Why?
 It's a way of qualifying the visitor.